dustinpfister/blog_posts/_posts/js-javascript-example-exp-system.md

 layout: post
 categories: js
 id: 652
-updated: 2020-04-27 17:48:22
+updated: 2020-04-27 17:49:53
-version: 1.1
+version: 1.2
 ---

 As of late I was working on one of my canvas examples and I wanted a simple exp point system for it.
+Working out an experience point system can end up becoming ng a bit of a rabbit hole for me, so I thought I would start a blog post on this one.
+That way I can keep coming back to this whenever I end up in this situation.

 <!-- more -->